 - Agent will install and run as Windows Service.
 It will also create shortcut on desktop that will launch user-interface.
 Agent icon will also appear in tray.

-- On Windows, The user-interface is just an additional feature to the Windows Service.
-It cannot run if the service not running.
-On the other hand, the service is not dependent on user-interface module.
+- On the other hand, the service is not dependent on user-interface module.
 Even if you quit user-interface, Agent service will continue working and syncing files.

 About The User-Interface Design

 Agent user-interface is html based.
-It has two tabs: Folders and History.
+It has tree tabs: Folders, Transfers and History.
 Folders tab lists the sync shares and shows their status.
+Transfers tab shows transfer job runs (distribution and Consolidation) and Script jobs.
 History is the list of events for this agent, it’s a good source to trace the syncing activity for the last 30 days..

 Name of sync folder.
 Agent shows only Sync jobs folders.
 Click on the folder name opens the folder in file browser.
 Right-click on the folder name gives option to open its Archive.
+Works only for Sync jobs!
 Shared with Selective Sync enabled don’t have background filling.

 All these reflect status toward priority_peers if these are set in Job profile (Synced, Progress, Paused, Error, No peers, Connecting to peers)